janishar/PlaceHolderView/index.md

 # Recent Library: [`JPost`](https://github.com/janishar/JPost)
 #### `JPost` is a pubsub library based on massages over a channel.
 It's very efficient and much powerful than other pubsub libraries.
 It prevents memory leak and increases code control.
 Also, provide a mechanism to run code asynchronously.

-#### Why should you use this library
-1. In contrast to the existing pub-sub libraries, it hold the subscribers with weakreference.
-Thus it doesn't create memory leaks.
-2. Single message can be sent to selected subscribes.
-This avoids the problem of event getting received at undesirable places.
-Thus minimising the chances of abnormal application behaviour.
-3. The subscriber addition can be controlled by using private channels.
-It minimises the chances of adding subscribes by mistake to receive undesirable messages.
-4. It is a tiny library < 55kb .
-Thus not affecting the application overall size.
-5. It facilitates synchronous as well as asynchronous message delivery and processing.
-6. It provides a mechanism to run code asynchronously.

 # License

 ```